 The image shows the Inquiry Process and Terms of Reference for Australia in 2015.

 This process begins with the Terms of Reference and ends with the Government’s response.
 Initially, it involves early research and consultations, followed by the creation of issues paper, and a call for submissions.
-Eventually, there is an examination of the collected submissions leads to the generation of a Discussion Paper.
+Eventually, there is an examination of the collected submissions that leads to the generation of a Discussion Paper.
 After review and further consultations, a final report is made.

 In conclusion, the report is then submitted to the government, which results in a response involving possible law-making changes.